 3. You want to attract and retain top talent

 Aside from salary, health benefits are the top consideration applicants consider before accepting a job offer.
 Once you get them in the door, you need a strong employee retention strategy to encourage them to stay.
 That’s why having a robust health benefit is important—it’s one way to ensure employee satisfaction, attract talented candidates, and increase retention.

 If you have extra money to spend on health benefits, adding an integrated HRA to a generous employee benefit package can help you better attract and retain key talent.
 All types of HRAs offer substantial flexibility.
 Each employee can choose what healthcare items and services they want to use their benefit toward and can have greater financial stability with the support of their HRA reimbursements.

 A Gallup survey1 found that 38% of American adults put off necessary medical care in 2022 due to cost.
 Offering an integrated HRA to cover out-of-pocket costs can encourage your team to prioritize their health and show that you care about their well-being.

 As quality employees increasingly expect great benefits packages, an integrated HRA is a great way to persuade candidates to accept your job offer and stay with your company for the long run.

 4. You want to customize your health benefit

+The ways you can use employee classes to your benefit are endless.
 For example, you can lower premium costs by removing hourly employees from your group health plan coverage.
 Instead, you can offer them an allowance through an ICHRA or health stipend to buy individual health coverage.

 This article was originally published on July 2, 2020.
-It was last updated on March 7, 2022.
+It was last updated on October 27, 2023.